AbsoluteCommander/AbsoluteCommander/README.md

 # Absolute Commander
-Absolute Commander is a Total Commander like app that is free and open source.
+Absolute Commander is a Total Commander like program that is free and open source.

 ### Why Absolute Commander?
 - It is Free/Libre and Open Source Software